kepano/obsidian-permalink-opener/README.md

 Very simple plugin with three settings:

-- Permalink property name, defines the frontmattmer property that you use.
+- Permalink property name, defines the frontmatter property that you use.
 Defaults to `permalink` but you can set it to `slug` or something else.
 - Live site base URL, e.g. `https://yourdomain.com`
 - Development site base URL, for Jekyll you might use `http://127.0.0.1:4000`